-Chestnut Lane School has long had a reputation for excellence but this is not at the expense of helping children to develop positive attitudes, good work habits and a sense of pride and enjoyment in all they are asked to do.
-All children are valued and encouraged to do the best that they can but acts of kindness and progress in personal development are recognised along with achievements in academic work.
+Chestnut Lane School has long had a reputation for excellence but this is not at the expense of supporting children to develop their positive wellbeing, good learning behaviours and a sense of pride and enjoyment in all they do.
+All children are valued and encouraged to do the best that they can.
+Acts of kindness and progress in personal development are recognised along with achievements in academic work.

 The school has generous accommodation in a peaceful setting and provides plenty of opportunities for outdoor activities.
-The school has recently updated the IT provision with laptops used in each year group, interactive white boards and a good range of resources and books.
+The school has a range of stimulating ICT provision with Chromebooks and iPads, interactive touch screens in each classroom and a good range of resources and books, including an easily accessible and attractive school library as well as a wide range of books within classroom reading corners.
+We are also proud of age-appropriate wellbeing library.
 The nursery provides a secure foundation for introduction to school life and there is a natural transition through reception to Key Stage 1 (age 5-7).

 Parents are the first educators of their children and the staff at the school wish to build on this by developing a close partnership with parents, so that parents feel comfortable in discussing progress or any concerns with staff.

-Chestnut Lane is a popular two form entry school catering for 4 - 7 year olds.
-Children from within our reserved area who have applied for a place, can be admitted in the term after they are four to the Nursery or as a Reception aged child.
-We are very much in favour of children joining our school at four as this gives greater continuity and makes an easier transition to full-time schooling.
+Chestnut Lane is an outstanding two form entry school catering for 3 - 7 year olds.
+Children may join our preschool, Little Chestnuts, for the academic year in which they turn four or can be admitted as a reception aged child.
+We are very much in favour of children joining our preschool as this gives greater continuity and makes an easier transition to full-time schooling.

-Please note that applications to reception are allocated by the Local Education Authority and a place at our nursery does not guarantee a place in our reception.
+Please note that applications to reception are allocated by the Local Authority and a place at Little Chestnuts does not guarantee a place in our reception.
 Most of our children transfer to Elangeni Junior School on the adjacent site at the end of Year 2.